- A 3.5 kilowatt-hour (kWh) 10-panel system costs £7,026 on average in the UK

 The cost of solar panels in Leeds will depend on a variety of factors, including the installer you choose, the type of solar panels you choose and the system you need.
 You will also need to factor in labour costs.

-If you live in a one-to-two bedroom house or flat, your average usage is 1,800 kWh.
-To combat this usage, you’ll need six panels and a 2.1kWp system, which will generate 1,431kWh per annum.
+If you live in a one-to-two bedroom house or flat, your average usage is 1,800 kWh per year.
+To meet this usage, you’ll need six panels and a 2.1kWp system, which will generate approximately 1,431 kWh per annum.

-Your annual usage almost doubles if you’re in a three-bedroom house in Leeds, using approximately 2,700.
-To cater for this, you’ll need a 10 panel, 3.5kWp system, generating around 2,571kWh.
+Your annual usage almost doubles if you’re in a three-bedroom house in Leeds, using approximately 2,700 kWh.
+A 10 panel, 3.5kWp system, generating around 2,571kWh, will help you meet this usage

-You’ll notice solar panels won’t cover your full usage, so you’ll still be relying on the grid for some electricity, but you still stand to save anywhere between £282 and £657 per year and profits between £2,810-£6,556.
+You’ll notice solar panels won’t cover your full usage, so you’ll continue to rely on the grid for some electricity, but you still stand to save anywhere between £282 and £657 per year and see total profits between £2,810 and £6,556.

 You can boost this usage through a solar battery, too.
-However, as you’ll typically need two batteries throughout a solar panel’s lifetime, so it’s not always the best option.
+However, as you’ll typically need two batteries throughout a solar panel’s lifetime, the increase in upfront costs will extend your payback period to around 19 years.

 Leeds receives an average of 1,525 sunshine hours per year.
-June has the highest levels of sunshine in Leeds, with an average of 191 hours, so there’s plenty of opportunities for your solar panels to generate electricity.
+June is the sunniest month in Leeds, with an average of 191 hours, so there’s plenty of opportunities for your solar panels to generate lots of electricity.

 Leeds’ relatively mild climate even does you a favour, as it protects your solar panels from overheating – the main reason for reduced solar output across the country.